Catherine of Alexandria: Medieval cult

-St. Catharine's College, Cambridge was founded on St Catharine's Day (25 November) 1473 by Robert Woodlark (the then-provost of King's College, Cambridge) who sought to create a small community of scholars who would study exclusively theology and philosophy.
-Wodelarke may have chosen the name in homage to Catherine of Valois, mother of Henry VI of England, although it is more likely that it was named as part of the Renaissance cult of Saint Catherine, who was a patron saint of learning.

-St Catherine's College, Oxford developed from the Delegacy for Unattached Students formed in 1868.
+St. Catharine's College, Cambridge was founded on St Catharine's Day (25 November) 1473 by Robert Woodlark (provost of King's College, Cambridge) who sought to create a small community of scholars who would study exclusively theology and philosophy.
+Woodlark may have chosen the name in homage to Catherine of Valois, mother of Henry VI of England, although it is more likely that it was named as part of the Renaissance cult of Saint Catherine, who was a patron saint of learning.
+St Catherine's College, Oxford, developed from the Delegacy for Unattached Students, formed in 1868.

 Catherine also had a large female following, whose devotion was less likely to be expressed through pilgrimage.
-The importance of the virgin martyrs as the focus of devotion and models for proper feminine behavior increased during the Late Middle Ages.
+The importance of the virgin martyrs as the focus of devotion and models for proper feminine behaviour increased during the Late Middle Ages.
 Among these, St Catherine in particular was used as an exemplar for women, a status which at times superseded her intercessory role.
-Both Christine de Pizan and Geoffrey de la Tour Landry point to Catherine as a paragon for young women, emphasizing her model of virginity and "wifely chastity."
+Both Christine de Pizan and Geoffrey de la Tour Landry point to Catherine as a paragon for young women, emphasizing her model of virginity and "wifely chastity".
+This shows also for instance in the naming of Catalina Tomas (Catalina being the Catalan version of Catherine) whose family had a special veneration of Catherine of Alexandria.
 From the early 14th century the mystic marriage of Saint Catherine first appears in hagiographical literature and, soon after, in art.
-In the Western church the popularity of her cult began to reduce in the 18th century.
+In the Western church, the popularity of her cult began to reduce in the 18th century.